ka-chang/StateLegiscraper/README.md

 A text webscraping tool for U.S. state legislature websites, with options for speech-to-text generated transcripts and public-facing example dashboards that include basic text analysis on specific policy areas.

-Current coverage includes Nevada and Washington.
+Current coverage includes Nevada and Washington, with California in the design phase.

 ## Mission